1. Master Your Breath Support

 7. Expand Your Range Smoothly

-Many low brass players think range is about strength, but it’s really about airflow and embouchure efficiency.
+Many low brass players think range is about strength, but it's really about airflow and embouchure efficiency.
 Forcing high notes leads to tension and cracked notes.
+Range development is a gradual process that requires patience and consistent work.
+Trying to force range too quickly often leads to bad habits that take years to correct.

 Low Register